 Starlink launched in Kenya in July 2023 with hardware priced at KES 89,000, about US$689 — a rich-expat product by any measure.
 It has cut the cost of joining ever since.

 The kit now sells for KES 49,900, about US$386, or rents for KES 1,950 a month, and a 50GB plan costs roughly US$10.
-The cuts widened its appeal well beyond affluent early adopters, into households and small businesses looking for an alternative to terrestrial broadband.
+The cuts widened its appeal well beyond affluent early adopters, into households and small businesses looking for an alternative to fixed broadband.

 The numbers behind the squeeze